jennymaeleidig/unofficial-homestuck-collection-web/README.md

 I tried to keep the changes as minimal as possible while still achieving the desired functionality.

+Also there are like a million things I could probably improve... but thats for later :)

 ### Changes Made

 - Streamlined settings menu.